srajma/xatra/README.md

 map.TitleBox("<b>Sample historical map of India</b><br>Classical period, source: Majumdar.") map.show()
 ```

+## Example: A map with everything

-and here's a more complex example, of a dynamic map (items can have periods so they only show up at certain time periods), with base tile layers, notes that show up in tooltips, and custom CSS for each object:
+And here's a more complex example, of a dynamic map (items can have periods so they only show up at certain time periods), with base tile layers, notes that show up in tooltips, and custom CSS for each object:

 ```python
 import xatra